Josiah Winslow solves Advent of Code

 for col, char in enumerate(row):

-# The timelines will only change when any timeline
+# The beam states will only change when a beam reaches a

 continue